Get estimate

 How to build a product prototype?
 A product owner defines all system requirements to create a preliminary simplified design.
 Then, the first prototype is developed and tested.
 Once the main errors and strong points are identified, the developer evaluates feedback.
 It is time to decide on what should be added and removed.

-Each new prototype leads to the developing of a new system.
+Each new prototype leads to the development of a new system.
 The following system development is iterated until its final version meets all the requirements and user satisfaction.

 This approach is the most widespread.
-However, the process flow may be altered in accordance with the chosen prototyping type.
+However, the process flow may be altered according to the chosen prototyping type.

 Types of Prototype Models